matthiasGmayer/structural-independence-typst/no_residual/main.typ

 The rectangle condition $U(C) = U_J (C) times U_comp(J) (C)$ is essential
 for the existence of the history and the correctness of the fundamental theorem.
 This condition reflects the requirement of independence of $U_J$ and $U_comp(J)$ given $C$.
-Indeed, if this independence holds, the pushforward of U under $P$ disintegrates into a product
+Indeed, if this independence holds, the pushforward of $U$ under $P$ disintegrates into a product
 $P(U in dot|C) = P(U_J in dot | C) times P(U_comp(J) in dot | C)$.
 If $P$ is chosen s.t. $P_U$ has no nontrivial nullsets, the support of
 $PP(U in dot|C)$ is $U(C)$, while similarly,
 $supp PP(U_J in dot|C) = U_J (C)$ and $supp PP(U_J in dot|C) = U_comp(J) (C)$.
-Now the product structure of $PP(U in dot|C)$ implies that the support forms a cartesian product.
+Now the mentioned product structure of $PP(U in dot|C)$ implies that the support forms a cartesian product.
 This exactly reflects $U(C) = U_J (C) times U_comp(J) (C)$.

-#theorem[Fundamental Theorem][
+#theorem[fundamental theorem][
   Let $X,Y$ and $Z$ be random elements with finite codomain.
   Then
   $